cosai-oasis/oasis-open-project/GOVERNANCE.md

 ### Technical Steering Committee (TSC)
 The TSC is responsible for the overall technical health and direction of the project and advises the PGB on such matters.
 Further, the TSC is responsible for releases, and overseeing work of Workstreams, WS Chairs, Contributors, and Maintainers.

 [Premier Sponsors and Founding Sponsors](https://github.com/cosai-oasis/oasis-open-project/blob/main/SPONSORS.md) will have the option for one TSC Representative.
 This person may be different from the PGB representative and should be a subject matter expert.
+CoSAI Founding Sponsors are the group of general level sponsors that joined CoSAI at the founding of the project.

 The PGB also creates a set number of TSC seats for non-sponsoring participants which are held for academic institutions, non-profit organizations, and other non-commercial entities such as government organizations.
-These members should also participate in at least one Workstream.
+TSC non-sponsor representatives are expected to attend TSC meetings regularly and be active in at least one workstream.
+TSC non-sponsor organizations will be expected to sign the OASIS Open Project Membership Agreement without modification as well as agree to all intellectual property rules adopted by the project.
+The term of the seats is for one year from the signature of the Membership Agreement and can be revisited annually.
+This seat does not come with any other rights of OASIS membership or automatic benefits of other sponsors.
+This seat is not eligible to vote in TSC matters or have an official status on the Project Governing Board.
+Conditions may be amended by the PGB.

 **The TSC will be populated by the following process:**
 * TSC members representing sponsoring members are selected by that sponsoring member as they know their talent the best.
 This person can be switched out with prior notice to the PGB and OASIS staff.